Still a work in progress...last updated 17 Mar...come back again soon

 Some of the Norwegians

 As well, one of the workmates brought along his wife Victoria, an office worker.
 They lived in the upper part of Norway so were used to and well prepared for cold conditions.
 All of the men except the fish factory manager were extremely fit and gung-ho about fitness.
 I think they all had military backgrounds so there was a lot of macho competition between them.
 Most were in their late 30's and 40's except Tor, a mere lad at 28.
 He apparently lived further north than the rest so I joked that he was really the same age as the others but hibernated for ½ of each year and hence looked younger!
 They had a ball on the trek.
 You could tell where they were by the sound of raucous laughter.
 Always in party mood even though alcohol is not available or recommended on the mountain.
 I received frequent invitations to join them for meals etc. Their only worry was that they had no worries.
+Others I met quite frequently were a couple of Dutch guys, Phike and Ted, two guys from England, Dan and Nandan and two American girls, Tara and Dwan who will feature later.
+As well there were 2 old kiwi guys, celebrating a 60th birthday.
+They had done many treks together over 40 years, both were scientists and one had stood for the National party over several elections in a Dunedin seat.
+Their names were Barry Scott and Conway Powell.
+Conway was the only person I knew who didn't make it and this was because he suffered a whole day with diarrhea shortly before summit day.
+So I spent many hours with Willibard discussing world affairs and the state of African politics during the day and visiting the other groups in the evenings.

 Red one is our cooking tent.